locustbaby/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 Increase the replica count in the helm chart deployment to a minimum of 2 to remedy this issue.
 {{< /note >}}

 Configure `global.mongo.mongoURL` and `global.storageType` as below.
-You should replace password in the connection string with the MONGODB_ROOT_PASSWORD you obtain from the installation output notes.
+You should replace `pass` in the connection string with the MONGODB_ROOT_PASSWORD you obtain from the installation output notes.

 ```yaml
 global: